 Like a lot of kids born in the mid-1980s, I grew up with the Internet.
-What draws a line between our experience and that of modern kids is that the Internet grew up with us.
+What draws a line between my experience and that of kids today is that the Internet grew up with us.

 In my family, we were pretty spoiled to have a home computer through the 1980s.
 We even had a touchscreen Acorn BBC Micro in the early 1990s for my physically disabled sister, which my other sister and I would use to play games or write stories.
 In 1995, our mum pulled out all the stops and bought a new PC with Windows 95 and the Internet.
 This was rural Oxfordshire.
 My school didn’t have the Internet, the local library didn’t even have a computer, and suddenly here we were with this magical machine connecting us to absolutely everything.

 Of course, it rapidly became the focal point of all sibling arguments.
-But whenever it was my turn, I would devour Encarta and obsessively watched the Weezer video.
+But whenever it was my turn, I would devour Encarta and obsessively watch the Weezer video.
 I was ten years old and realised quickly that the Internet could help me do my homework.
-Five years later, I was hanging out in Egyptian God chatrooms (my screen name was Osiris3001 — I’m hella cool) and chatting to gothy boys who also dug Placebo and Marilyn Manson.
+Five years later, I was hanging out in Egyptian God chatrooms and chatting to goths who also dug Placebo and Marilyn Manson.

-By the time I was eighteen, we had a proper computer lab in our sixth-form common room, where I would hang out on b3ta and rathergood.com when I should have been submitting my UCAS form online.
+By the time I was eighteen, we had a proper computer lab in our sixth-form common room, where I would hang out on b3ta and rathergood.com when I should have been submitting my university application online.
 Here, I wouldn’t get shouted at by my mum for hogging the phoneline.
 That had been a cornerstone of our relationship throughout my teen years.
-She was obviously right, it was impossible to have only one phoneline and an internet obsessed teen who wouldn’t log out of anything.
+The idea of a second phoneline was impossibly luxurious, the sort of thing that only existed on American teen shows.
+Of course she was right, it was impossible to have only one phoneline and an internet obsessed teen who wouldn’t log out of anything.
 I remember with some shame that I heard a friend had died via text — her mum had been trying to call our house for hours but I’d been online.

 I got into trouble at school for using Babelfish to do my German homework because I couldn’t be bothered.
+I found anarchists and Marxists in chatrooms and started to think about the world differently.
 Increasingly my life was beginning to shift online and that was something I welcomed with open arms.
 My life on the Internet had been wonderful thus far.

 I don’t know the precise event that changed the Internet for me.
 What I do know is that I can’t move around it with the same freedoms I had as a child.